midgardproject/org_midgardproject_projectsite/README.markdown

 You need a working Midgard2 + Midgard MVC installation.
 To install this website, run:

     $ midgardmvc install https://github.com/midgardproject/org_midgardproject_projectsite/raw/master/application.yml midgard

+Note: Due to a [installer bug](https://github.com/midgardproject/midgardmvc_installer/issues/24) the above operation will abort at a point.
+To make it pass you now need to:

+    $ cd midgard
+    $ midgardmvc update

 Then to run the site, use: